apache/pekko/docs/src/main/paradox/typed/guide/modules.md

-# Overview of Pekko libraries and modules
+# Overview of Apache Pekko libraries and modules

 Before delving into some best practices for writing actors, it will be helpful to preview the most commonly used Pekko libraries.
 This will help you start thinking about the functionality you want to use in your system.
 All core Pekko functionality is available as Open Source Software (OSS).